-Whether you’re designing a commercial bar or crafting a cozy breakfast nook in your home, selecting the right bar stools and ensuring their optimal spacing is crucial.
+Whether you’re designing a commercial bar, creating a cozy hotel bar, or crafting a breakfast nook in your home, selecting the right bar stools and ensuring their optimal spacing is crucial.

 Significance of Proper Bar Stool Spacing